Rb. Den Haag - C/09/550982/HA ZA 18/388

-The District Court of Hague ruled that the digital tool SyRI violated the right to respect a private life - Article 8 ECHR -.
-This digital tool is used by public authorities to prevent and combat fraud in the areas of tax and social security.
-The Court assessed the lawfulness of the interference with the right to privacy under the ECHR in the lights of the Charter of fundamental rights and the EU data protection law principles, namely the purpose limite principle and the data minimization principle.
+The District Court of Hague ruled that the digital tool SyRI violated the right to respect a private life (Article 8 ECHR).
+This digital tool is used by public authorities to combat fraud in the areas of tax and social security.
+The Court assessed the lawfulness of the interference with the right to privacy under the ECHR in the lights of the Charter of fundamental rights and the EU data protection law principles, namely the principles of purpose limitation and data minimisation.

-The digital tool called, System Risk Indication (SyRI), is used by central and local Dutch authorities to prevent and combat fraud in the areas of tax and social security.
-It carries out different processing operations on personal data. the SyRI gathers large-scale data and generates risk notification of people likely to commit fraud, called “risk-report”.
-These risk reports have significant consequences on citizen’s life: it means that a specific person is worthy of investigation related to fraud.
+The digital tool called System Risk Indication (SyRI) is used by central and local Dutch authorities to prevent and combat fraud in the areas of tax and social security.
+It carries out different processing operations on personal data.
+SyRI gathers large-scale data and generates risk notification about people likely to commit fraud, which is called “risk report”.
+These risk reports have significant consequences on citizens' life; they indicate s that a specific person is worthy of investigation related to fraud.

-A number of civil society originations and citizens sued the State claiming that the SyRI tool violates fundamental rights.
-The Sate argued that SyRY provides sufficient guarantees for protecting human right to privacy.
+A number of civil society organisations and citizens sued the State claiming that SyRI violates fundamental rights.
+The Sate argued that SyRI provides sufficient guarantees for protecting the human right to privacy.